pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - C# e Go.md

 no mesmo
 ponto, letra A. Gabarito: A

-Item.
 27. (FGV - 2016 - IBGE - Análise De Sistemas - Desenvolvimento De Sistemas)
 using System;

 namespace TESTE